laur89/awesome-stars/README.md

 - [flameshot-org/flameshot](https://github.com/flameshot-org/flameshot) - Powerful yet simple to use screenshot software :desktop_computer: :camera_flash:
 - [USBGuard/usbguard](https://github.com/USBGuard/usbguard) - USBGuard is a software framework for implementing USB device authorization policies (what kind of USB devices are authorized) as well as method of use policies (how a USB device may interact with the
 - [vnotex/vnote](https://github.com/vnotex/vnote) - A pleasant note-taking platform.
-- [Genivia/ugrep](https://github.com/Genivia/ugrep) - 🔍NEW ugrep 4.3: ultra-fast, user-friendly grep replacement.
-Ugrep combines the best features of other grep, adds new features, and surpasses their search speeds.
-Includes a TUI, boolean queries (AND/O
+- [Genivia/ugrep](https://github.com/Genivia/ugrep) - An ultra fast, user-friendly, compatible grep.
+Ugrep combines the best features of other grep, adds new features, and searches fast.
+Includes a TUI, Google-like search with AND/OR/NOT, fuzzy search, h
 - [GuitarML/SmartGuitarAmp](https://github.com/GuitarML/SmartGuitarAmp) - Guitar plugin made with JUCE that uses neural networks to emulate a tube amplifier.
 - [WayfireWM/wayfire](https://github.com/WayfireWM/wayfire) - A modular and extensible wayland compositor
 - [supercollider/supercollider](https://github.com/supercollider/supercollider) - An audio server, programming language, and IDE for sound synthesis and algorithmic composition.